 Hold the Spin

 Sometimes, even though a fruition comes to an end with some external value, you already know it is only temporary and short lived.
-Such was the case of the Data team’s main product, the Analytics Dashboard (RapidAPI, 2021).
+Such was the case of RapidAPI data team’s main product, the Analytics Dashboard.

-We also already knew the product would be deprecated 6-9 months from now.
-Further down the roadmap exists an entirely new one.
+We also already knew the product would be deprecated within 6-9 months.
+Further down the Roadmap exists an entirely new one.
 Meaning this feature is going to be this product’s last.
 No more Changes afterwards, no more value in delivering faster than in the old infra.

-Not only the technical feasibility was yet clear enough, but the expected value itself.
-The design, the UI/UX experience, had a lot of edge cases uncovered.
-We kept finding more and more, technical and product-wise.
-We iterated for a few days and it was still unclear.
-I had to make a decision.
+The technical feasibility was yet clear enough, and the expected value as well.
+The technical design and the UI/UX experience, both had a lot of edge cases uncovered.
+And we kept finding more and more, even after a few days of iterations.
+I had a decision to make.